 Fact sheets viral

-It is caused by feline caliciviruses (FCV), highly contagious pathogens of the upper respiratory tract, widespread among felids, with highest prevalence in large groups of cats housed together.
+t is caused by feline caliciviruses (FCV), highly contagious pathogens of the upper respiratory tract, widespread among felids, with the highest prevalence in large groups of cats housed together.

 It is caused by feline leukemia virus (FeLV), a retrovirus, which may induce depression of the immune system, anaemia and/or lymphoma.

-Diagnosis First isolated in 1986, feline immunodeficiency virus (FIV) is a retrovirus closely related to HIV.
+First isolated in 1986, Feline Immunodeficiency Virus (FIV) is a retrovirus closely related to HIV.
 Most felids are susceptible to FIV, but humans are not.